 A comforting presence during grieving

-After the death of a patient, our team will continue to be a healing presence by providing support and counseling to your family.
+After the death of a patient, our team will continue to be a healing presence by providing grief support and counseling to your family for at least 13 months.

 How does my family qualify for hospice care?